Hanis3-gatech/CS7641-Project-15/README.md

 |:--:|
 |*Fig 11.
 1|

 We see that as Elastic-net approaches 1, more-and-more features are reduced to zero.
-This behavior is expected, though it seems a sweat spot is achieved between 300 and 400 features, as this is the area where RMSE was drastically reduced.
+This behavior is expected, though it seems a sweet spot is achieved between 300 and 400 features, as this is the area where RMSE was drastically reduced.

 # 6. Conclusion